amirweiss15/academic-kickstart/content/home/publications.md

 ## **Journal Papers** ##

-•	Arikan, T., **Weiss, A.**, Vishnu, H., Deane, G. B., Singer, A. C. and Wornell, G. W., “An Architecture for Passive Joint Localization and Structure Learning in Reverberant Environments”, accepted for publication in _The Journal of the Acoustical Society of America_, January 2023.
+•	Arikan, T., **Weiss, A.**, Vishnu, H., Deane, G. B., Singer, A. C. and Wornell, G. W., “An Architecture for Passive Joint Localization and Structure Learning in Reverberant Environments”, accepted for publication in _The Journal of the Acoustical Society of America_, Jan.
+2023.

 •	**Weiss, A.**, Huang, E., Ordentlich, O. and Wornell, G. W., “[Blind Modulo Analog-to-Digital Conversion](https://ieeexplore.ieee.org/document/9855379)”, _IEEE Trans. on Signal Processing_, vol. 70, pp. 4586--4601, Aug.
 2022. [arXiv](https://arxiv.org/pdf/2108.08937.pdf)